Manifold® Server

 Our office expects to have three or four Manifold Release 9 users, and we would like them to be able to use data shared by Manifold Server.
 Should we choose Release 9 Universal or Release 9 Server? - That depends on how you plan to use the product.
 There are many combinations of licenses that will work.
 Each user who will be working with Manifold and connecting to Server as a client must have at least a Release 9 Professional license on their computer.
 Computers that host Server to share data must have either a Release 9 Universal or a Release 9 Server license.

 A Universal license includes Manifold Server, but in a limited form that is suitable for individual users or smaller workgroups.
-The version of Server in a Universal license must launch from a Command Prompt window, is limited to one instance, and can handle up to 20 connections (individual users normally will use more than one connection).
+The version of Server in a Universal license must launch from a Command Prompt window, is limited to one instance, and can handle up to 20 connections for sharing data to Manifold desktop clients.
+Individual users normally will use more than one connection so the 20 connection limit usually works out to three to five Manifold desktop clients.
 The unlimited version of Server in a Release 9 Server license can launch as a Windows service, can run an unlimited number of instances, and can handle an unlimited number of connections.
 The unlimited version of Server in a Release 9 Server license also provides the Manage Services dialog, which greatly simplifies launching and administering Server instances.

 Small workgroups or individuals can use a Universal license to install Manifold Server, but that requires more skill and effort than simply using a Manifold 9 Server license.
 For that reason, most organizations almost always immediately step up to using Manifold 9 Server even with very small workgroups.